sandeeep-s/books/ddia/part-I/ddia-03-storage-and-retrieval.md

     - *What data represents:* History of events that happened over time
     - *Dataset Size:* Terabytes to Petabytes
 ### Data Warehousing
-A data warehouse is a separate database that contains the read only copy of the data in all the various OLTP systems in the company.
+A data warehouse is a **separate database** that contains the **read-only copy** of the data in all the various OLTP systems in the company.

 Advantages of using data warehouse separate than OLTP systems:
 - It can be optimized for analytic access patterns.
 - Analysts can query it without affecting OLTP operations.

-*Extract-Transform-Load(ETL)* is used to get the data from OLTP systems into the data ware house.
-Data is extracted from OLTP databases(either by using periodic data dumps or a continuous stream of updates), transformed into an analysis-friendly schema, cleaned up and then loaded into the data warehouse.
+**ETL**(*Extract-Transform-Load*) is used to get the data from OLTP systems into the data warehouse.
+Data is extracted from OLTP databases (*either by using periodic data dumps or a continuous stream of updates*), transformed into an analysis-friendly schema, cleaned up and then loaded into the data warehouse.

 #### The divergence between OLTP databases and data warehouses
 The data model of data warehouse is most commonly relational because SQL is generally a good fit for analytic queries.

-*Even though data warehouse and relational OLTP both have an SQL interface, the internals of the systems can look quite different, because they are optimized for very different access patterns.*
+*Even though data warehouse and relational OLTP both have an SQL interface, the internals of the systems can look quite different because they are optimized for very different access patterns.*

 *Batch Processing* means running jobs periodically.
 ### Schemas for Analytics: Stars and Snowflakes
 #### Star Schema(aka Dimensional Modeling)
 In analytics there is much less diversity of data models.
-Many data warehouses are used in a fairly formulaic style known as *star schema*(aka dimensional modeling)
+Many data warehouses are used in a fairly formulaic style known as *star schema* (aka dimensional modeling)
 - At the centre of the schema is a so-called *fact table*.
-    - Each row of the fact table represents an event that happened at a particuar time.
+    - Each row of the fact table represents an event that happened at a particular time.
-    - Capturing facts as individual events allows maximum flexibility of analysis later but can also make event table extremely large.
+    - Capturing facts as individual events allows maximum flexibility of analysis later but can also make the event table extremely large.
 - Some columns in the fact table are attributes(or values).
 Other columns in facyt tables are refrences to other tables called as *dimension tables*.
 - The *dimensions* represent the who, what, where, when, how, and why of the event.
 #### Snowflake Schema
-Snowflake schema is a variation of star schema , where dimensions are further broken down into subdimensions.
+Snowflake schema is a variation of star schema, where dimensions are further broken down into subdimensions.

-Snowflake schemas are more noirmalized than star schemas, but star schemas are often preferred because they are simpler for analysts to work with.
+Snowflake schemas are more normalized than star schemas, but star schemas are often preferred because they are simpler for analysts to work with.

 ### Column Oriented Storage
 In a typical data warehouse, columns are often very wide (100 of columns).